-SARA ENViMOB’s Bioinformatics group offers solutions for the diagnosis of plant diseases and for genomic and metagenomic analysis.
+SARA ENViMOB’s Bioinformatics area offers solutions for the diagnosis of plant diseases and for genomic and metagenomic analysis.
 Our strength is bioinformatics, which allows us to achieve high resolution and obtain quick responses.
 The team’s heterogeneous know-how is the key to the customization of services and adaptation to the customer’s needs that characterize us.
 We can meet the needs of a wide range of customers, from farms interested in diagnosing and containing diseases, monitoring environmental microbes, analyzing the “plant passport” in the import / export process.
 We STRONGLY believe in a more sustainable and safer agricultural supply chain.

 What is MONICA?